 Nick Alexander is a graduate from the first IFT Academy.
 In 2013, following a career as an executive, he made the active move into business turnaround in acute situations, carve-outs and market or digital disruption.
 He is currently also advising boards on risk mitigation strategies around Brexit.

-Carolyn Wood is part of the current cohort of IFT Academy participants.
+Carolyn Wood is a graduate from The Academy 2016-2017.
 She spent the first part of her career working in restructuring at PwC before switching to the banking perspective.
 She is currently Relationship Director in the Large Corporate Loan Management Unit of HSBC.

-Fash Sawyerr is also part of the current cohort of IFT Academy participants.
+Fash Sawyerr is a graduate from The Academy 2016-2017.
 He started his career in the mining industry before moving into consultancy.
 His current role is Director: Value Creation at Actis where he works with portfolio companies post-acquisition on behalf of his private equity clients.